batiyeh/MagicBar/README.md

 Once you run the app with a paired Magic Mouse then MagicBar will be able to connect and even re-pair the device in the future (no more dropping the connection when switching between machines! :clap:)

 All you need is a keyboard shortcut.

-By default its `cmd + shift + m`.
-Feel free to change it in the settings.
+`cmd + shift + m`: Connect to your Magic Mouse

+`cmd + shift + option + m`: Disconnect from your Magic Mouse

+Option to change keyboard shortcuts coming soon.

 ## Building Locally